TiddlyWiki/cooker/README.md

 TiddlyWiki Build Tools
 ======================

-`cook` and `ginsu` are tools to manipulate TiddlyWiki files. `cook` produces TiddlyWiki files from recipes that list the ingredients. `ginsu` takes a TiddlyWiki HTML file and pulls the tiddlers out into separate files.
+`cook` and `ginsu` are tools to manipulate TiddlyWiki Classic files.
+They are not compatible with TiddlyWiki version 5 and above. `cook` produces TiddlyWiki files from recipes that list the ingredients. `ginsu` takes a TiddlyWiki HTML file and pulls the tiddlers out into separate files.

 cook
 ----